tsnowak/al-folio/_pages/about.md

 social: true
 ---

 I'm a computer scientist and electrical engineer with a passion for Machine Learning in the wild.
-Whether it's on robots or in a hospital, I want to leverage all the data we generate to benefit the common man and preserve nature.
+Whether it's on robots or in a hospital, I want to leverage data to the benefit the common man and the preservation nature.

 Outside of these interests, I play soccer, trail run, backpack, and orienteer.